How government and private sector leaders can win in these turbulent times

 By Alim Abubakre

-Counseling: Make counseling available to everyone and ensure leaders and employees have support when needed.
+Counselling: Make counselling available to everyone and ensure leaders and employees have support when needed.

 Platforms for sharing experiences: Create platforms or touch points where employees can share their experiences and feelings.
 You can also use activities or sessions that help bring people together.